kyma-project/kyma/docs/backup/04-01-install-velero.md

 Follow the instructions to set up Velero:

-1. Override the default backup configuration provided by `backup` and `backup-init` components by creating a Secret containing the [required parameters](/components/backup/#configuration-configuration) for a chosen provider.
+1. Override the default backup configuration provided by the `backup` and `backup-init` components by creating a Secret containing the [required parameters](/components/backup/#configuration-configuration) for a chosen provider.

     See examples of such Secrets:

-    >**NOTE**: The values are provided in plain text only for illustrative purposes.
+    >**NOTE**: The values are provided in plain text for illustrative purposes only.
 Remember to set them as base64-encoded strings.
 For details on Kyma overrides, see [this](/root/kyma/#configuration-helm-overrides-for-kyma-installation) document.

     <div tabs name="override-configuration">
       <details>